MarthinL/ssk/ARCHITECTURE.md

 This document presents the formal concern models that govern SSK's architecture.
 All SSK documentation, source organization, and design decisions trace back to these models.

+## Interactive Diagrams

+All diagrams below are clickable and show the detailed decomposition of each concern.
+The diagrams use IDEF0 visual notation with:

+- **Click on activities** (the boxes labeled A1, A2, A3, etc.) to navigate to detailed activity decompositions
+- **Input flows** (left arrows) show what each activity receives
+- **Control flows** (top arrows) show governing rules and constraints
+- **Output flows** (right arrows) show what each activity produces
+- **Mechanism flows** (bottom arrows) show supporting infrastructure

+The diagrams are fully interactive and work on GitHub, allowing you to explore the architecture from the top level (A0) down through detailed decompositions (A1-A5).

 ## Understanding Concern Models

 SSK is organized using **IDEF0 notation**—a formal language for describing how complex systems separate concerns.
 Each concern has clear inputs, outputs, controls, and mechanisms.